-Now, in all fairness I just had to Google the correct spelling of the word 'etiquette' so I'm not sure if that means I shouldn't be teaching a course on it or just that I'm bad at spelling.
+Now, in all fairness, I just had to Google the correct spelling of the word 'etiquette'.
+I'm not sure if that means I shouldn't be teaching a course on it?
+Or just that I'm bad at spelling.

 I'm going with the latter.

-Tbh, I suppose if you don't live within a days driving distance of the shore, a beach, a coast, this blog may be completely irrelevant to you.
+I suppose if you don't live within a days driving distance of the "shore", a beach, a coast, this blog may be completely irrelevant to you.
 I also suppose you should keep reading because this will be entertaining.